 SF: I am fairly obsessed with kale.
 I eat savory porridges with sautéed kale (and pickles and egg and sriracha) for breakfast in the fall and winter, and drink kale smoothies in the spring and summer.
 I add it to everything, including my mac ‘n’ cheese.
 I grow the Tuscano kind—some call it dinosaur kale.
 I think it’s so tasty, and it makes me feel like I can lift a house after I eat it.
 So if I need to get amped up for a big writing session: kale.
 I know that’s a little anti-climactic and not very self-destructive.
 I also drink coffee, but only one (very good) cup a day.
 And Manhattans.
 We are very good at making and drinking Manhattans in my house.

-(Unless otherwise noted, all photos courtesy of Sherrie Flick)subscribe to Ploughshares?
+(Unless otherwise noted, all photos courtesy of Sherrie Flick)Might we be so bold as to suggest that you subscribe to Ploughshares?